MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

 1. Select **Save and Close**.

-    You will now see the four unit groups in the list.
+    You'll see the four unit groups in the list.

 #### Task 2 – Create Discount List

-In this task, you will create a Discount List for people that buy 15 or 20 or more filters.
+In this task, you'll create a Discount List for people that buy 15 or 20 or more filters.
 The 15 filters will get a 15% discount and 20 to 50 filters will get a 25% discount.

-1. Under the **Product Catalog** section on the left menu, select **Discount Lists**.
+1. In the left pane, under the **Product Catalog** section, select **Discount Lists**.

 1. Select **+ New** on the top command bar.